Mariamsadekk/Assignment1-version3/README.md

 **🧾 Console Output**

 Library Books:

 Novel: The Silent Patient (Year: 2019, Genre: Thriller, Available)

 Magazine: National Geographic (Year: 2023, Issue: 45, Available)

 Textbook: Introduction to AI (Year: 2021, Subject: Computer Science, Borrowed)

 Member Info:

 Name: Omar Khaled

 Borrowed Books: 1

 **Important Notes**

-Cheating = 0 in the assignment.
+- Cheating = 0 in the assignment.
-AI-generated code = 0 in the project.
+- AI-generated code = 0 in the project.
-All attributes in classes must be private with setters/getters (if needed).
+- All attributes in classes must be private with setters/getters (if needed).
-Each class must have:
+- Each class must have:

   - A default constructor
   - A parameterized constructor
   - A destructor (even if empty)

-- Arrays and objects must be dynamically allocated.

 **Deliverables**

 -A header file for each of the above classes.

--A single source file (.cpp) containing all implementations and the main() function.
+-A single source file (.cpp) containing the main() function implementation.

 -A text file including your name in the format: